OKCody/OBD-II-Utilities/README.md

 ```

 ## Utilities

-Even though the Python-OBD library is exceedingly easy to use, I hope these scripts simplify the process of automotive troubleshooting.
-The last thing I want to do when I'm having car trouble is read matplotlib documentation.

 ### codes.py
 Codes.py returns a list of DTCs (diagnostic trouble codes) and other parameter values as a snapshot.
 Adjust to taste.